LuckyJimJD/CivilProcedure/_problems/PleadingsProblem.md

 Sterling Cooper moves to dismiss for failure to state a claim under FRCP Rule 12(b)(6), asserting that the allegations in the complaint are insufficient to state a claim for breach of contract.

-How should the court rule?
+_Should the court grant the motion to dismiss?_